zytedata/python-zyte-api/docs/use/cli.rst

     zyte-api urls.txt --shuffle …

-For guidelines on how to choose the optimal ``--n-conn`` value for you, and other optimization tips, see :ref:`zyte-api-optimize`.
+For guidelines on how to choose the optimal ``--n-conn`` value for you, and other optimization tips, see :ref:`zapi-optimize`.

 Errors and retries
 ==================

 ``zyte-api`` automatically handles retries for :ref:`rate-limiting
-<zyte-api-rate-limit>` and :ref:`unsuccessful
+<zapi-rate-limit>` and :ref:`unsuccessful
-<zyte-api-unsuccessful-responses>` responses, as well as network errors,
+<zapi-unsuccessful-responses>` responses, as well as network errors,
 following the :ref:`default retry policy <default-retry-policy>`.

-Use ``--dont-retry-errors`` to disable the retrying of error responses, and retrying only :ref:`rate-limiting responses <zyte-api-rate-limit>`:
+Use ``--dont-retry-errors`` to disable the retrying of error responses, and retrying only :ref:`rate-limiting responses <zapi-rate-limit>`:

 .. code-block:: shell